 Water from sewage backups and toilet overflows with fecal matter is considered to be black water.
 Black water is unsanitary because of the bacteria and other harmful matter it has been contaminated with.
 If ingested, it will result in illness.
 Cases that involve black water require professional help because professionals will have the proper equipment and protective gear to address the situation in a safe and proper manner.
 Knowing this, make sure to keep your distance from any black water.

-Get Help from Professional Water Damage Restoration Services
+Professional Water Damage Restoration Services

 Even if the appliance leak involves clean water, professional help is still needed to address the water damage your home has suffered.
 You will want to get help immediately to limit the amount of damage done and to prevent the potential for mold growth.

 At ServiceMaster Restoration and Cleaning, we provide water damage restoration services to residential and commercial properties in Houston, TX, and the neighboring areas.
 If you find that one of your household appliances is leaking, then our water mitigation services will help.